joshidevg/joshidevg/README.md

 - 👀 I’m interested in game development
 - 🌱 I’m currently learning python, cpp, lua, unity and sql
 - 💞️ I’m looking to collaborate on cpp and python projects
-- 📫 How to reach me : dm me on intsagram @devaaa.re.devaaa or on discord Dev#4587
+- 📫 How to reach me : dm me on intsagram @devaaa.re.devaaa or mail me at joshidevg@gmail.com

 <!---
 joshidevg/joshidevg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.